J. W. Kelly: Business career

-In September 1866, Kelly decided to return to New York via Chattanooga, Tennessee so that he could collect a debt.
+In September 1866, Kelly decided to return to New York via Chattanooga, Tennessee to collect a debt.
 Failing to collect this debt, Kelly decided to stay in the city and wait to be repaid; and while he waited, Kelly decided to rent a storefront for one month from a man named Daniel Kaylor.
 He founded J. W. Kelly & Co, and began to build Deep Spring Distillery; which was fully functional by 1870.
 Kelly obtained several distribution partnerships with multiple tobacco, cigar, and liquor brands.
 He also began to distill his own whiskey.

 The J. W. Kelly & Co umbrella consisted of two important partnerships in the beginning.
 The first partnership began almost immediately after Kelly opened up his storefront, Kelly & Webb.
 Kelly partnered with a man named John G. Webb to expand beyond liquor.
 Kelly & Webb were importers and wholesalers of foreign fruits, French confectionary, nuts, spices, jellies, and imported Cuban, German, and domestic cigars.
 Their store was originally located at 63-65 Ninth Street (or as stated in their advertisements “the corner of 9th and Railroad Street”).
 The store sustained minor damage during the fire that burned down the Crutchfield House (now the Read House) in 1867.
 In December, 1872, Kelly and Webb purchased restaurant space beneath the new Read House.
 This became Webb's main business for almost two years, by March 1874 he'd sold his primary interest.
 Kelly sold his second interest in October 1874.
 Around 1875, Kelly and Webb moved their store to 253 Market Street, where it remained even after the partnership dissolved in 1876.

 After parting with Webb, Kelly further expanded his own name as an importer and dealer in wines, liquors, ales, champagne, and cigars, both foreign and domestic.
 Some of his imports included Hennessey, Guinness, and Claret.
 He also brought in wines from California.

 The second partnership was between J. W. Kelly and George W. Davenport.
 This partnership began towards the end of 1876 and expanded beyond groceries, whiskey and tobacco.
 They bought and sold real estate; which included buying several saloons and bars and reselling the leases to others to run them for the company.
 They also were prominent landlords for stores and private homes, as well as retail spaces that were utilized for meeting spaces for various clubs in Chattanooga, such as the Irish-American League – of which Kelly was a founding board member.
 Their new location at 13-15 West Ninth Street allowed for space above and below for leasing.